JakubStachh/Rust-Projects-WIP/Rust Projects/Find the Missing Number in an Array/Readme.md

 # 📌 Find Missing Number in Rust

 ## 🚀 Description
-This Rust program finds the missing number in a sequence of numbers from 1 to n.
-The array arr contains numbers from 1 to n, but one number is missing.
+This Rust program finds the missing number in a sequence of numbers <mark>from 1 to n</mark>.
+The <mark>array arr</mark> contains numbers from <mark>1 to n</mark>, but one number is missing.
 The function calculates the missing number by leveraging the arithmetic sum formula.

 ## 🔍 How It Works
 ### The function <mark>find_missing_number(arr: Vec<i32>, n: i32) -> i32</mark>: